robpomeroy/BrightOS/docs/Mission.md

 # Introduction

-The world of special needs is largely unseen - until you are thrust into it.
+The world of disability is largely unseen - until you are thrust into it.
 This is the position my wife and I found ourselves in, in 2004, when she gave birth to our twins Morgan and James.
-Due to a [condition during pregnancy](https://en.wikipedia.org/wiki/Twin-to-twin_transfusion_syndrome) our boys both have profound special needs.
+Due to a [condition during pregnancy](https://en.wikipedia.org/wiki/Twin-to-twin_transfusion_syndrome) our boys both have profound disabilities.
 Morgan has severe spastic cerebral palsy, is quadriplegic and vision impaired.
 James has severe learning difficulties, is on the autistic spectrum and suffers from anxiety.